yonaskolb/Stylist/README.md

 ## 🖌 Style

 Styles are defined using one or more selectors.
 Selectors can be a class or a style or both.
 Custom classes must be prefixed by the module name.
+Styles must start with a lowercase.

 - `UIButton` all UIButtons
 - `MyApp.MyView` all MyView classes in the MyApp Module